Back to Works

 The Performance

 CrowdCave was an immersive art performance created for the IDEAS 2015 event at UC San Diego.
-IDEAS (Interdisciplinary Digital and Electronic Arts) brings together artists, engineers, and researchers to create work at the intersection of art and technology.
-Our piece took the concept of digital crowds — developed through our earlier VideoMob work — and placed them inside a VR CAVE environment, creating a fully immersive experience where audiences were surrounded by stereo projections of composite digital crowds.
+IDEAS brings together artists, engineers, and researchers to create work at the intersection of art and technology.
+Our piece took the digital crowds developed through our earlier VideoMob work and placed them inside a VR CAVE, where audiences stood surrounded by stereo projections of the composite crowd.

 The CAVE (Cave Automatic Virtual Environment) at UC San Diego is a room-sized VR system where images are projected on multiple walls, floor, and ceiling.
-Inside the CAVE, the boundaries between the physical room and the digital crowd dissolve — participants feel as though they are standing within a crowd of virtual figures, all assembled from real video recordings of individual people.
+Inside the CAVE, participants feel as though they are standing within a crowd of virtual figures, all assembled from real video recordings of individual people.

 From VideoMob to CrowdCave